Around Rubin's "Theories of linear order": Strong linear binarity

 \begin{prop} (SLB) Every parametrically definable subset of $\Mon$ can be partitioned into finitely many definably convex pieces (definable over the same parameter set). \end{prop} \begin{proof} We will prove that any $\bar a$-definable set can be represented as a union of finitely many $\bar a$-definable, definably convex sets.
 Having such a representation, it is not hard to produce one in which the definably convex sets are pairwise disjoint.
 Let $D=\phi(\Mon,\bar a)$ and let $q\in S_1(T)$.
 By Corollary \ref{Cor slb2} the set $D\cap q(\Mon)$ has finitely many, say $<n_q$, convex components.
 Hence, the following set of formulae is inconsistent:

-By compactness, the formula \ $\bigwedge_{i\leqslant n_q} \psi_q(x_i)\land\bigwedge_{i< n_q} (x_i<x_{i+1}\land \lnot(\phi(x_i,\bar a)\Leftrightarrow\phi(x_{i+1},\bar a)))$ is inconsistent for some $\psi_q(x)\in q(x)$.
+By compactness, the formula \ $\bigwedge_{i\leqslant n_q} \psi_q(x_i)\land\bigwedge_{i< n_q} (x_i<x_{i+1}\land \lnot(\phi(x_i,\bar a)\leftrightarrow\phi(x_{i+1},\bar a)))$ is inconsistent for some $\psi_q(x)\in q(x)$.
 This means that the set $D\cap \psi_q(\Mon)$ has $<n_q$ convex components on $(\psi_q(\Mon),<)$.
 Clearly, each of these components is $\bar a$-definable and definably convex, so $D\cap \psi_q(\Mon)$ is the union of finitely many definably convex, $\bar a$-definable sets; note that this still holds after replacing $\psi_q(y)$ by a formula implying it.
 The rest of the proof is a routine application of compactness: the union $\bigcup_{q\in S_1(T)}[\psi_q]$ covers the space $S_1(T)$, so we can choose a finite subcover $[\psi_{q_i}]$.
 Then $D=\bigcup_{i\leqslant N}(D\cap \psi_{q_i}(\Mon))$ is a representation of $D$ as the finite union of definably convex, $\bar a$-definable sets. \end{proof}

 Now we are ready to prove Theorem \ref{teorema2}.
-Recall that a {\it u-convex} formula is either a unary $L$-formula or the formula $\theta(x,y)$ which is a conjunction of a unary $L$-formula $\psi(x)$ and one of
+Recall that a {\it $u$-convex} formula is either a unary $L$-formula or the formula $\theta(x,y)$ which is a conjunction of a unary $L$-formula $\psi(x)$ and one of